jtompkins/joshtompkins.com/_posts/2015-9-21-real-world-react-2.md

 git init
 {% endhighlight %}

-Eventually, Millhopper is goign to have a bunch of project-specific dependencies.
+Eventually, Millhopper is going to have a bunch of project-specific dependencies.
 Let's make pulling them down easier by having NPM create a `project.json` file:

 {% highlight bash %}
 npm init
 {% endhighlight %}

-`project.json` is used for a lot of things: defining metadata about the project, listing dependencies, and making scripts to build and test the project, among other things.
+`project.json` is used for a lot of things, like defining metadata about the project, listing dependencies, and making scripts to build and test the project.
 Running `npm init` ensures that the file is created correctly.
 If you're not sure about the answers to some of the questions NPM asks (I wasn't), just accept the defaults - they're fine for this project.

 Now we're ready to start layout out the project files.
 The best way to structure a Javascript project is something of an open question.
 I'm not sure if there really is a "best" way, and I haven't been able to find any clear consensus out there.